betterplace/betterplace_apidocs/sections/client_project_tags_list.md

 <li><code>slug:ASC/DESC</code> – tag name
 <li><code>projects_count:ASC/DESC</code> - how many projects are using that client?
 </ul>
-It is possible to set multiple facet filters.
+It is possible to set multiple order filters.
 <a href="../README.md#request-parameter-format">Learn how to format the parameter</a>.